IvanAleksandrovskii/TG_Crypto_Pools/README.md

 - **Query Parameters:**
   - `days` (optional): Number of days to fetch offer history
 - **What you'll get back:**
   - Detailed offer information including associated coin, chain, and pool.
-If now days provided the only history will be returned (current).
+If no days provided, only the current offer will be returned.
-  - Offer history showing how APR, amount, and pool share have changed over time.
-If days is provided, the API will return a history for the period, current offer will be first on the list.
+  - Offer history showing how APR, amount, pool share, and historical coin price have changed over time.
+If days is provided, the API will return a history for the period, with the current offer first on the list.

-**Note on Offer History:** When you specify the `days` parameter, the API will return a history of changes to the offer over that period.
-This includes variations in APR, minimum amount, and pool share, allowing you to track how the offer has evolved over time.

-#### Get Max APR Offer
-- **Endpoint:** `GET /api/v1/offer/max-apr/{coin_id}`
-- **What it does:**
-  - Finds the offer with the highest APR for a specific coin.
-- **Path Parameters:**
-  - `coin_id`: UUID of the coin
-- **Query Parameters:**
-  - `chain_id` (optional): UUID of the chain to filter offers
-  - `pool_id` (optional): UUID of the pool to filter offers
-- **What you'll get back:**
-  - The offer with the highest APR that matches the specified criteria.

 ### Coins